 - DDR SDRAM Optimized Performance: This motherboard supports Double Data Rate (DDR) Dynamic Random Access Memory (DDR SDRAM).
-This new memory technology increases performance by executing two actions per clock cycle, resulting in data transfer rates of up to 2.1 GB/s for 266MHz DDR SDRAM and 1.6GB/s for 200MHz DDR SDRAM. - Onboard Audio: Audio models come with the six-channel C-Media CMI8738 PCI audio controller that supplies HRTF 3D positional audio functions.
+This new memory technology increases performance by executing two actions per clock cycle, resulting in data transfer rates of up to 2.1 GB/s for 266MHz DDR SDRAM and 1.6 GB/s for 200MHz DDR SDRAM. - Onboard Audio: Audio models come with the six-channel C-Media CMI8738 PCI audio controller that supplies HRTF 3D positional audio functions.
 A software package helps setup the multi-channel PC sound system. - ACPI Ready: Advanced Configuration Power Interface (ACPI) provides more Energy Saving Features for operating systems that support OS Direct Power Management (OSPM) functionality.
 With these features employed in the OS, PCs can be ready around the clock but comply with energy saving standards.
 To fully utilize the ACPI benefits, use an ACPI-supported OS such as Windows 98. - PC'99 Compliant: Both the BIOS and hardware levels of ASUS smart series motherboards are PC'99 compliant.
-The new PC'99 requirements for systems and components are based on the following high-level goals: Support for Plugn-Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows95/98/NT.
+The new PC'99 requirements for systems and components are based on the following high-level goals: Support for Plugn-Play compatibility and power management for configuring and managing all system components, and 32-bit device drivers and installation procedures for Windows95/98/NT/XP.
 Color-coded connectors and descriptive icons make identification easy as required by PC'99. - Onboard LED: A green LED lights up to indicate that power is available onboard.
 It reminds users that standby power is available.
-The LED also serves as a reminder to disconnect the power supply when making any change to the configuration. - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor. - Remote Ring-On (requires modem): This allows a computer to be turned on remotely through an internal or external modem.
+The LED also serves as a reminder to disconnect the power supply when making any change to the configuration. - PCI USB2 Card: A 4-port USB PCI card is bundled with the A7M266-D. - Concurrent PCI: Multiple PCI transfers are now harmonized from the PCI master bus to the memory and processor. - Remote Ring-On (requires modem): This allows a computer to be turned on remotely through an internal or external modem.
 With this benefit on-hand, users can access vital information from their computers anywhere. - SMBus: Features the System Management Bus interface used to physically transport commands and information between SMBus devices. - Desktop Management Interface (DMI): Supports DMI through BIOS that allows hardware to communicate within a standard protocol and create a higher level of compatibility.
 (Requires DMI-enabled components.) - ASUS C.O.P.
-(CPU Overheating Protection): With AMD[®] Athlon XP[TM] installed, the motherboard offers users ASUS C.O.P. automatic CPU Overheating Protection to prolong the life of the entire system.
+(CPU Overheating Protection): With AMD® Athlon XPTM installed, the motherboard offers users ASUS C.O.P. automatic CPU Overheating Protection to prolong the life of the entire system.
 If the CPU temperature becomes excessive, the PC shuts down automatically.